 3 Flexible

-A distinctive feature of the SYLF is the Vocational-Academic-Personal framework on which it is built.
+A distinctive feature of the SYLF is the (Vocational-Academic-Personal) framework on which it is built.
 Within this framework, the program accommodates courses developed for other certificates.
-It is possible for a student to receive the SYLF in addition to other certificates if they meet the requirements for those certificates (e.g. VCAL, VCE, WACE, IBDP).

 What is the structure of the ACER Senior Years Learning Framework?